 Are you using Google Classroom at your school?
 The folks at Unicheck have a new tool designed to check for plagiarism in Google Classroom.
 This tool acts as a plagiarism check for Google Classroom and now has full integration with this popular learning management system used in schools across the world.

 New Google Classroom Features

 Google Classroom is continuously adding new features and this blog post provides a monthly overview of updates.
-You’ll now find features like coursework scheduling so teachers can pick the date and time for an assignment and it will be published at a set time for all students to view.
+You’ll now find features like coursework scheduling.
+This means teachers can pick the date and time for an assignment and it will publish at a set time for all students to view.
 There is also the option for rearranging class cards to help with organization of resources.
-New classes and ones that have been unarchived will still pop up first on the list after you’ve moved things around, and as soon as the order of classes are changed, it will update on all devices.
+New classes and ones that are unarchived will still pop up first on the list after you’ve moved things around.
+As soon as the order of classes are changed, all devices will update.

 Unicheck Plagiarism Check for Google Classroom

 If you haven’t heard of Unicheck before, it is a plagiarism prevention tool compatible with different devices and file types.
 Recent Unicheck integration with Google Classroom helps tackle the problem of similarity check by scanning papers across the sources on the internet, open access databases, and internal databases of a school or college.
 With Unicheck, it is possible to check assignments and get search results automatically.